ArkEcosystemArchive/docs-legacy/docs/guidebook/core/database.md

 In order to operate a node in any Ark network you need some way of storing the blocks, transactions and wallets in a database on your server.

-The default driver for database communication we provide is Postgres.
+The default driver for database communication we provide is [PostgresQL](https://www.postgresql.org/).

 ## A look under the hood